Get Help Fast, Most inspections scheduled within days

 Basement Mold Removal

-Basements in Lake Forest — particularly in older estates and homes built near ravines — are subject to consistent subsurface moisture from sloped terrain and high surrounding groundwater.
-We address both the mold and the underlying conditions allowing it to develop.
+Basements in Lake Forest, particularly in older estates and homes built near ravines, are subject to consistent subsurface moisture from sloped terrain and high surrounding groundwater.
+We address both the mold and the conditions allowing it to develop.

 Attic Mold Removal

 Attic mold in Lake Forest is frequently linked to ventilation deficiencies in older rooflines and historic structures.
-Heavily shaded lots also slow exterior drying, which can drive moisture into attic spaces.
+Heavily shaded lots can also slow exterior drying and drive moisture into attic spaces.
 We treat affected areas and evaluate ventilation to prevent recurrence.

 Water Damage Mold